Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Luxair, the flag-carrier of Luxembourg, accepts pets in the cabin on its flights, as well as in the hold, except on flights to London and Dublin.
+Luxair, the flag-carrier of Luxembourg, accepts pets in the cabin on its flights, as well as in the hold, except on flights to the UK, UAE and Senegal.
 The standard rules apply, with a maximum weight of 8kg.

 Click here for the full details.